swharden/QRSSplus/README.md

 ### Request a Change
 **If you would like to update a grabber listing, take one of these actions:**

-* E-mail Andy (G0FTD) punkbiscuit@googlemail.com with information about the grabber
+* E-mail Andy (G0FTD) punkbiscuit@googlemail.com with information about the grabber [Working links ONLY please]
 * Post a message to the [Knights QRSS Mailing List](https://groups.io/g/qrssknights) requesting the change
+* For help establishing a grabber, please refer to the [Knights QRSS Mailing List] and request community assistance.

 ### A Note for DropBox Users
 Many people upload grabs automatically using a DropBox account.
 The URLs used to access these files require special attention.
 If the URL is incorrectly formatted, it will return a _web page_ displaying a file.
 When the URL is properly formatted, it will return the _file_ itself.
 It is critically important that the URL given to QRSS Plus is the URL for the file, not for the webpage.
 To do this, simply replace `www.dropbox.com` with `dl.dropboxusercontent.com` in the URL: